 After completing my LLB, I earned a Degree in Mass Communication from Makhanlal University of Journalism, Bhopal.
-In a career spanning 14 years I worked with Door Darshan, NabBharat, Cobra Post, Voice of India, etc. I left main-stream media about 4 years back and started devoting my time on writing on social and cultural matters.
+In a career spanning 14 years, I worked with Doordarshan, NabBharat, Cobra Post, Voice of India, etc. I left mainstream media about 4 years back.
+And started devoting my time to writing on social and cultural matters.

 I am also a co-founder of Openwings Productions, a media house that acts as the source of my livelihood.

 How did you get inspired to do a Yatra across Ganga and write about it?

 I knew about Ganga only as much as books told me.
 And then, purely by chance, I got an offer from Ganga Heritage Foundation to make a documentary on the upper reaches of Ganga.
 To be honest, we started out on this project considering this as a picnic that pays us money for having a good time.We completed that documentary but the whole exercise left an uncanny, pinching void somewhere deep within us.
 Probably Ganga had marked us out to listen to her story… With

 We completed that documentary.
 But the whole exercise left an uncanny, pinching void somewhere deep within us.
 Probably Ganga had marked us out to listen to her story… With that, we set out on a long journey along the Ganges – in an attempt to know and understand Ganga.
 We completed the journey along the entire run of the river, from Gomukh to Gangasagar.